MTG/da-tacos/README.md

 ### Downloading the data

-The dataset is stored in Zenodo and can be downloaded in this [webpage].
+The dataset is stored in Zenodo and Google Drive, and can be downloaded from this [link]().
 We also provide a python script that automatically downloads the folder you specify.
 Basic usage of this script can be seen below:

 ```bash
 python download_da-tacos.py -h